Programs and Services

 A member of the National Junior College Athletic Association, TCC’s athletic program emphasizes values such as teamwork, discipline, leadership and cooperation, which carry over into life after college.
 TCC offers baseball, softball, and men’s and women’s basketball.
 For information on TCC Athletics, visit www.TCCEagles.com.

-The International Student Services office, as part of the Department of Admissions and Enrollment Services, provides a wide range of support services to F-1 visa international students and other foreign nationals.
-It also plays an important role in the globalization of the campus.
-This office offers the following services:
+The International Services office, part of the Department of Admissions and Enrollment Services, is a one-stop center for all international students.
+It provides a wide range of support services to F-1 visa students and other foreign nationals from admission to graduation.
+The office also plays an important role in the globalization of the campus.
+Services include, but are not limited to, the following:

-- Conducts an international student orientation seminar at the beginning of each semester
+- Conducts a special international student orientation at the beginning of each semester

-- Helps students adjust to a new academic environment and culture
+- Provides assistance to all international students to help them adapt to a new academic environment and culture

-- Monitors student compliance with Department of Homeland Security immigration rules related to maintaining legal and valid status in the United States
+- Monitors student compliance with the Department of Homeland Security immigration rules with regards to maintaining legal and valid status in the United States.

-- Facilitates the SEVIS transfer to and from other schools
+- Maintains the SEVIS program, including SEVIS transfer-in and out to other schools

-- Assists students with programs such as Curricular Practical Training, Optional Practical Training, work authorization, travel and re-entry, change of status and reinstatement
+- Assists students with programs such as Curricular Practical Training (CPT), Optional Practical Training (OPT), work authorization, travel and re-entry, change of status and reinstatement

 - Monitors student compliance with the required international health insurance plan

-- Administers and oversees the International Student Services Scholarship and the International Student Housing Scholarship Program
+- Administers and oversees the International Student Scholarship program, including the Housing Scholarship

 - Sponsors the celebration of International Education Week and other cultural programs on campus